GSA/datagov-ssb/README.md

 1. Credentials to be used for managing resources in AWS

-    To configure domains and create service accounts with the correct permissions, deployment requires an AWS access key id and secret for a user with at least IAM and Route53 policies.
+    To configure domains, set quotas, and create service accounts with the correct permissions, deployment requires an AWS access key id and secret for a user with at least IAM and Route53 policies, and the ability to make support requests.

 ## Dependencies